guilhemmarchand/trackme/docs/userguide.rst

 - Apply the TrackMe technical concepts of how calculate the lagging KPIs, etc
 - Calls all knowledge objects from TrackMe which insert and update the KVstore lookup, generate flipping status events, generate and records the metrics in the metric store

-Besides the fact that Elastic sources appears in the data sources tab, there are no interractions between the data source trackers and the shared Elastic source trackers, there are independents.
+Besides the fact that Elastic sources appears in the data sources tab, there are no interactions between the data source trackers and the shared Elastic source trackers, there are independents.

 In addition, the collection is used automatically by the main interface if you click on the ``Search`` button to generate the relevant search to access the events related to that entity.